HanL1223/JR_Recommender/projects/cafe-analytics/data-modelling/airflow_dbt_orchestration/README.md

 - API Server: The Airflow component responsible for serving the Airflow UI and API
 - Triggerer: The Airflow component responsible for triggering deferred tasks

 When all five containers are ready the command will open the browser to the Airflow UI at http://localhost:8080/.
-You should also be able to access your Postgres Database at 'localhost:5432/postgres' with username 'postgres' and password 'postgres'.
+You should also be able to access your Postgres Database at [localhost:5432/postgres](localhost:5432/postgres) with username ***postgres*** and password ***postgres***.

 Note: If you already have either of the above ports allocated, you can either [stop your existing Docker containers or change the port](https://www.astronomer.io/docs/astro/cli/troubleshoot-locally#ports-are-not-available-for-my-local-airflow-webserver).

 # **Deploy Your Project to Astronomer**

-If you have an Astronomer account, you can follow the Astronomer deployment guide here: [Deploy your project on Astronomer](https://www.astronomer.io/docs/astro/deploy-code/).
+If you have an Astronomer account, you can follow the Astronomer deployment guide here: 👉 [Deploy your project on Astronomer](https://www.astronomer.io/docs/astro/deploy-code/).